de-Boer-Lab/hashFrag/README.md

 Example usage of hashFrag is provided below on an example dataset composed of 10,000 sequences (each 200 base pairs in length).

 Note that the `filter_existing_splits` and `create_orthogonal_splits` pipelines require specification of a pairwise alignment score threshold to define homology between sequences.
-If users do not have a predefined threshold for homology, we recommend computing pairwise alignment scores between a set of random (e.g., dinucleotide shuffled) sequences, and then defining a threshold above the distribution of values observed.
+If users do not have a predefined threshold for homology, we recommend computing pairwise alignment scores between a set of random (e.g., dinucleotide shuffled) genomic sequences, and then defining a threshold above the distribution of values observed.

 ## Existing data splits